 The friends limit has been boosted from 100 to 1000, and you can tag which friends you like most, granting quicker access to their profile.
 Privacy has been tightened, with your friends able to see your profile in full whereas others can view glimpses of it.
 You can also deny profile access to any other user.

 Sony meanwhile is taking a similar path with the PS4's online experience, making gaming much more sociable than on previous PlayStation consoles.

-The friends limit on PS has jumped to 2000, more than twice that of the Xbox One.
-You can also assign your real name to your profile, a feature the Xbox One will patch in after launch.
-You'll need to opt to do this during the creation of your profile.
+The friends limit on PS has jumped to 2000, twice that of the Xbox One.
+You can also assign your real name to your profile, which can be done during the creation of your profile.

-Free on the PS3 and Vita, multiplayer gaming will come under the umbrella of PlayStation Plus subscription (currently £40 for a year) on the PS4.
-As on the Xbox One, profiles and saves will be uploaded to its cloud storage, with 3GB of space available for each user.
-Handily, PlayStation Plus will cover your PS4, PS3 and PS Vita so you won't need to re-subscribe for each device.
+Multiplayer is free on the PS3 and Vita, but not so on the PS4 which comes under the umbrella of PlayStation Plus subscription (£40 for a year).
+Like the Xbox, profiles and saves will be uploaded to the cloud, with 3GB of space available for each user.
+Handily, PlayStation Plus covers you across you Sony gaming devices (PS4, PS3 and PS Vita) so you won't need to re-subscribe for each device.

 The PlayStation 4 will launch with a host of new games including Battlefield 4, Knack, Assassin's Creed IV: Black Flag, Metal Gear Solid 5, Call of Duty: Ghosts, Pro Evolution Soccer 14 and plenty more.

 While the PS4 is said to support 4K video output (and 3D), it won't be in the form of 4K gaming, which will have to remain firmly on the wishlist for now.

 Sony will be entering broadband partnerships with specific providers, offering tailored gaming packages of up to 200Mbps, including dedicated parts of the broadband 'pipe' for gamers to use, in an effort to combat lag and time out issues.